- Why should I travel with PATH Journeys?

 You can initiate the application process by contacting Heidi Peterson, program lead, at firstname.lastname@example.org or 650.275.3343 or Sarah Siefke, program assistant, at email@example.com or 206.302.457.

 We realize that unavoidable situations arise that may prevent a traveler from participating in a PATH Journeys trip as planned.
 However, our country offices must make deposits for hotels and transportation very early to ensure the best experience for our guests.
 In addition, as the departure date grows closer, it becomes very difficult for us to fill a spot that was otherwise spoken for.

 As a result, deposits may be partially or completely non-refundable as the departure date approaches.
 The cancellation deadline is specific to each trip.
 Please contact us for information about a particular Journey.
 Any forfeited deposits will be considered a tax-deductible donation, and the traveler will receive a receipt of their donation.

 The trips can be demanding, but most adults in reasonable health find them quite manageable physically.
-You should visit your doctor and/or a travel clinic to learn more and ensure that you receive appropriate vaccinations and medicine for the regions to which you’ll be traveling.
+You should visit your doctor and/or a travel clinic to learn more and ensure that you receive appropriate vaccinations and medicine for the regions where you’ll be traveling.
 If you have concerns, please contact us to verify that a given trip will not be overly challenging for you or members of your family.

 All travelers must carry passports with at least six months left before expiration.
 Visa requirements differ from country to country; we will provide guidance on a per-trip basis.

-Yes, PATH provides a wealth of information to help you prepare for your visit, including information about the programs you will see, immunizations, money, insurance, and local cultures; a packing list; language tips; and a suggested reading list.
+Yes, PATH provides a wealth of information to help you prepare for your visit, including information about the programs you will see, immunizations, money, insurance, and local cultures; a packing list; and a suggested reading list.
 We are happy to help answer any questions that are not addressed in the pre-departure packet.